deploymenttheory/terraform-provider-jamfpro/README.md

 [1] Utilise sticky sessions within the http client used by this terraform provider.

-[2] Enforce a 60 second propagation delay for resource creation tf operations when sticky sessions are disabled.
+[2] Enforce a 60 second propagation delay for TF resource creation operations when sticky sessions are disabled.

 [3] Ensure that terraform is run with a parallelism of 1 to ensure that resources are created and stated in a controlled manner. (suggested)